miekg/dreck/README.md

 All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for a pull request that parameter will be `/bin/cmd pull/NUMBER`.
+If the command is run for a pull request dreck will update the status with 'pending' when the execution is in progress and either 'failed' or 'succes' when the execution ends.

 For example, if you want to exceute `/opt/bin/release ARGUMENT` on the server, the following alias must be there: